Luis Urías Preview, Player Props: Red Sox vs. Astros

-The Boston Red Sox, including Luis Urias and his .393 slugging percentage in past 10 games, including two extra-base hits but no home run), battle starting pitcher J.P.
-France and the Houston Astros at Minute Maid Park, Thursday at 2:10 PM ET.
+The Boston Red Sox, including Luis Urias and his .419 slugging percentage in past 10 games, including three extra-base hits but no home run), battle starting pitcher Cristian Javier and the Houston Astros at Fenway Park, Monday at 7:10 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Astros.
+In his previous game he had a hitless performance (0-for-2) against the Dodgers.

 Luis Urías Game Info & Props vs. the Astros